-The required information for an AAC review can be found on the Procurement of ICT Products and Services page.
+Forms and required documentation for the different request types submitted to and/or reviewed by the Accessibility Assessment Committee (AAC) can be found on the Procurement of ICT Products and Services page.

 For a ‘Single User’ Exclusion Request, does ‘single user’ mean only one user?
 Or can it be a small group of people?

 In order to be granted an exclusion request, the software must be used by only one user.
 A common example would be a professor requesting procurement of a specialized software for individual research work.
-A small group (ex: 2-3 people) would not apply for an exclusion request.
+A small group (ex: 2-3 people) would not qualify for an exclusion.

-There are currently no users required to use this product that will be in need of accessibility compliance.
+There are currently no users with disabilities that are required to use this product.
 Is a full review still required by the AAC?